 In order to realize any dream, financial support is needed and this is often the focus of legacy creation through estate planning.
 However, I’ll suggest that estate planning for financial support is only one important part of the equation.
 Passing along values to future generations is another very important part of legacy creating and may even be more important than the albeit important economic aspects of planning.

-For this reason, the best senior life insurance strategy from a legacy building standpoint should be about more than just leaving a death benefit and we will discuss that in the recommendations to follow.
+For this reason, the best senior life insurance planning and strategies focused on legacy building should be about more than just leaving a death benefit and we will discuss that in the recommendations to follow.

-Best Life Insurance for Seniors [Our Top Picks]
+Top 10 Best Life Insurance Companies for Seniors

 |Company||Policies Offered||Financial Ratings||Read the Review|